pan-canon/pan-canon/README.md

                      professional path / finite time allocation

         │
-        ├── ABOVE    active or continuing systems
+        ├── ABOVE    continuing life structures, personal milestones, │            active systems, and structures that outlive │            a single role or period
-        │            structures that outlive a single role or period │
+        │
         └── BELOW    historical work contexts
                      organizations attached to the role in which